thenexthub/Codira/docs/proposals/EnumStyle.rst

 keywords such as ``true``, ``false``, and ``nil`` are lowercased, more like properties.

-Swift also has enum cases with associated values, which don't have an immediate analog in Cocoa to draw inspiration from, but if anything feel "initializer-like".
+Codira also has enum cases with associated values, which don't have an immediate analog in Cocoa to draw inspiration from, but if anything feel "initializer-like".
 Aside from naming style, working with enum values also requires a different set of tools from other types, pattern matching with